ismailakkila/alexa-spark/README.md

 2. Name can be whatever you want.
 "Invocation" is what you say (I used "Spark").
 3. Put a dummy value in the Endpoint.
 We'll come back to this.
 4. Click Next, taking you to Interaction Model.
 Copy this repo's "alexa-skill/intent_schema.json" into the "Intent Schema" field, and "alexa-skill/utterances.txt" into "Sample Utterances".
 5. Still in Interaction Model, create a Custom Slot Type ("Add Slot Type").
 Add a new type for ROOM.
 For accuracy, I would recommend that you export all your room titles from Spark.
-There is a script.py in the folder that would allow you to retrieve your list of rooms:
+There is a script.py in the folder that would allow you to retrieve your list of rooms.
+Replace sparkAcccessToken with your actual token:

-  python /path/to/script.py <sparkAccessToken>
+  python /path/to/script.py sparkAccessToken

 7. Copy/paste these values.
 I have provided an example in the alexa-skill folder.
 6. Click back to "Skill Information" and make note of the "Application ID".
 You'll need this for Lambda.